Type choices :

 7.7.
 Trees

-It is prohibited to damage, cut or attach anything to the trees.
+It is forbidden to damage, cut or attach anything to trees.

-The Client cannot carry out commercial activities on the Campsite, with the exception of garage sales in the space set up for this purpose and designated by the Domaine.
-No commercial advertising is permitted on the Client's Land.
+The Customer may not carry out commercial activities on the Campsite, with the exception of garage sales in the area set up for this purpose and designated by the Estate.
+No commercial advertising is permitted on the Customer's Land.

 9. Festivities

-Subject to the approval of the Estate and with the exception of pedestrian evenings, the Client cannot hold a reception or have music on his Land.
+Subject to the approval of the Estate and with the exception of pedestrian evenings, the Client may not hold a reception or have music on his Land.

 At all times, noise levels, noise hours, reduced traffic and traffic bans must be respected.
 The curfew is at 11 p.m.